Quantum mechanical rules for observed observers and the consistency of quantum theory

+Finally, it should be obvious why cat measurements are necessary to produce FR's paradox while classical measurements would not do it.
+An agent could make a prediction and reliably relate it to another agent before getting confused by a classical “bang on the head,” producing no inconsistencies.
+By contrast, the information deduced from two cat-measured observers can become unreliable as their states are scrambled after their cat measurements, which is a pure quantum effect.
+This is the essence of eq.~(\ref{NoWay}) and of FR's thought experiment, and this is what the modified Assumption C warns about.

-The possibility (or suspicion) of catalytic measurements performed upon ourselves or our experimental apparati would be catastrophic for our ability to usefully apply quantum theory.
+{{\bf Are cat measurements possible?}} The possibility (or suspicion) of cat measurements performed upon ourselves or our experimental apparati would be catastrophic for our ability to usefully apply quantum theory.
 The success of quantum mechanics in every context where it was applied so far is evidence that such measurements are either physically impossible or of vanishingly small probability.
-Observers, of course, do interact and ``measure'' each other continuously, but their interactions never entangle superpositions of macroscopically distinct states.
+Observers, of course, do interact and ``measure'' each other continuously, but their interactions are essentially classical, that is, they never create superpositions of macroscopically distinct states.